cathywu/SunV2/README.md

 - To run the demo web interface: $ `python web/demo.py`
     - Then, navigate to localhost
 - To just check your Google Calendar "sunrise" time without controlling any lights, just run: $ `python web/Sun.py`
+    - You may want to do this once regardless, to authenticate your Google account

 Flashing the Launchpad via Code Composer Studio 5 (development setup)
 -----------